infinum/android_connectionbuddy/Readme.md

 If you don't want to extend [ConnectionBuddyActivity](https://github.com/zplesac/android_connectionbuddy/blob/development/connectionbuddy/src/main/java/com/zplesac/connectionbuddy/activities/ConnectionBuddyActivity.java), you can use manual configuration:

-* Register to connectivity change events in onStart() method of your activity:
+* Register to connectivity change events in the onStart() method of your activity:

 ```java